pioneers/dawn-onboarding/README.md

+# Development

+Make sure npm is installed, then run `npm i` to install all dependencies.
+For development, run `npm run dev`.

+To run the test server, run `python backend/app.py`.

-# Getting Started with Create React App
+# _(ignore, default react message below)_ Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).